Chart Color Schemes

 Charlemont has moderate levels of nearby infrastructure activity, ranking in the 45thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 39 projects likely to impact the area.
-Key projects include Charlemont Rise Estate, Stockland Banksia Armstrong Creek, Armstrong Creek Town Centre, and Yirrama Primary School.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 39 potential influence projects.
+Notable ones are Charlemont Rise Estate, Stockland Banksia Armstrong Creek, Armstrong Creek Town Centre, and Yirrama Primary School.
+The following list details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.